gcross/LogicGrowsOnTrees/USERS_GUIDE.md

     This adapter provides parallelism by allowing multiple workers to connect to a supervisor over a network; the number of workers is then equal to the number that are are connected to the supervisor.
-(It is possible for the same process to be both a supervisor and one or more workers, though this is only really useful for testing purposes.)
+(It is possible for the same process to be both a supervisor and one or more workers.)

     Install `LogicGrowsOnTrees-network` to use this adapter.

-* MPI
+* `MPI`

     This adapter provides parallelism using the Message Passing Interface (MPI), which is the standard communication system used in supercomputers, allowing